Rastrai/Openrastr-evolve/README.md

 It is not intended to replace those tools.

-Instead, OpenRastr Evolve sits above them as a workflow layer that helps:
+Instead, OpenRastr Evolve sits  as a workflow layer that helps:

 - interpret high-level goals
 - map goals to reusable capabilities